 So how does this affect prices?

 If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are correct.
-As you can imagine, older air conditioners more often have leaks and need repairs.
-Any systems that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a restricted supply.
+As you can imagine, older air conditioners may have more leaks and need repairs.
+Any units that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a very limited supply.
 Prices have only risen due to scarcity.

 Remember that in order to obtain R22, you must be an EPA-certified technician.
 So, the normal homeowner can’t purchase a cylinder themselves.
-Also, there are some stern regulations now on how refrigerant must be reclaimed and recycled, which raises the price.
-This fee is passed on to the homeowner as companies have to cover the increased overhead related to R22 repairs.
-There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.
+In addition, there are some stern regulations now on how refrigerant must be reclaimed and recycled, which adds to the cost.
+This cost is passed on to the homeowner as companies have to cover the increased overhead related to R22 repairs.
+There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing units.

 So, how will this affect you?

-If you’re thinking, “Holy cow, this is starting to sound expensive,” you’re right, it is.
-This is why when our professionals come out to inspect your unit we make sure to see what refrigerant your unit uses, and in many cases, we’ll advise an upgrade as a result of the increasing cost of sustaining an R22 air conditioner.
+If you’re thinking, “Man, this is starting to sound expensive,” you’re spot-on, it is.
+This is why when our professionals come out to inspect your unit we make sure to see what refrigerant your unit uses, and in many cases, we’ll advise an upgrade as a result of the increasing cost of maintaining an R22 air conditioner.

 How do I know if my unit uses R22?

-If you have an air conditioning system that was built before 2010, your AC will typically have R22.
+If your home has an air conditioning system that was built before 2010, your AC will typically have R22.
 However, if you installed your air conditioner after January 1, 2010, then your air conditioner may not have R22.
-You can find the type of refrigerant your system runs on by checking the appliance’s nameplate.
+You can find the type of refrigerant your system runs on by looking at the appliance’s nameplate.
 This nameplate is usually found on the outdoor condenser of your central air conditioning system.
 If you can’t locate it, you can grab your user’s manual.
-Alternatively, you can contact your local Service Experts center.
+Otherwise, you can call your local Service Experts center.
 If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know immediately if your unit uses R22.

 Instead of Freon, use Puron

-The industry has made the switch from R22 to R410a, which you may know by the brand name Puron.
+The industry has made the switch from R22 to R410a, which you may recognize by the brand name Puron.
 In the remainder this article, we’ll use the name R410a (although Puron is a familiar brand, there are other companies that make R410a).
-There are some key benefits to switching from an R22 air conditioning unit to one that uses R410a.
-It offers a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.
+There are some serious benefits to switching from an R22 air conditioning unit to one that uses R410a.
+It offers a higher safety rating tests than R22.

 You may have heard information about “drop-in” replacements for R22.
 We strongly advocate against this option.
-Typically a homeowner who is uneasy about the cost of replacing their air conditioner seeks out an alternative, and this sounds like an easy solution.
+Usually a homeowner who is uneasy about the cost of replacing their air conditioner seeks out an alternative, and this appears to be an easy solution.
 It often costs the homeowner more money, and nearly always voids the manufacturer warranty.
-The fact about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.
+The truth about “drop-ins” is that there is no “drop-in” solution where you just swap out the refrigerant.
 The phrase “drop-in” is indicating retrofitting a air conditioner, which when done correctly can cost the homeowner as much, or more, money than installing a new unit that uses R410a.
-In part, this is because different refrigerants operate at different pressure levels and need different parts to run, which forces the technician to replace the most expensive components of your system to work with the new refrigerant.
-If this vital step is missed, your system will quickly stop working, and you’ll be forced to install a new unit anyway.
+In part, this is because different refrigerants work at different pressure levels and require different parts to run, which results in the technician needing to replace the most expensive components of your system to work with the new refrigerant.
+If this vital step is skipped, your system will quickly stop working, and you’ll end up installing a new unit anyway.
+If you are dead set on exploring drop-ins, then consult with an HVAC specialist to determine your best alternative.

 It’s smart to discuss pricing options with your HVAC provider if you’re worried about cost.
-At Service Experts Heating & Air Conditioning, we provide financing plans that make a replacement affordable, and we monitor for any manufacturer and utility rebates that would make it easier to handle a surprising replacement.
-To avoid emergencies on a hot day, a lot of of our customers choose to do a pre-emptive replacement, and replace an old unit before it breaks down.
+At Service Experts Heating & Air Conditioning, we provide financing plans that make a replacement doable, and we monitor for any manufacturer and utility rebates that would make it easier to handle a surprising replacement.
+To avoid emergencies on a hot day, a lot of of our customers choose to do a pre-emptive replacement, and replace an old unit before it doesn’t work.
 If you’re considering that route as well, then you’re in good company!

 If your unit was built after 2010, you’re probably safe